margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 # Poetry #
 ## Singing Cowboys ##
 It's mind-blowing, and wind-sweeping
+There's a symmetry to life, and there's a resonance to life

+It's a blue-eyed, blonde-haired thing
+But don't we love our brown-haired, brown-eyed sisters?

 ## The Same Metaphor, A Different Story ##
 It's the same metaphor, but a different story